nhsuk/nhsapp-frontend/docs/components/buttons.md

 ## How to use

-We use the [NHS design system button](https://service-manual.nhs.uk/design-system/components/buttons) with the modifier class `nhsapp-button` to make buttons full width on smaller screens.
+We use the [NHS design system button](https://service-manual.nhs.uk/design-system/components/buttons) with a modifier class of `nhsapp-button` to make buttons full width on smaller screens.

 ### Primary button